 There are high quality data sources that have not been investigated fully, notably the longitudinal study Understanding Society, which is distinguished by being at UK level, longitudinal, and addresses low sub-sample sizes amongst ethnically diverse groups by employing booster samples.
-For existing data sets in the four Home Countries, Sport England has demonstrated how it is possible to generate additional insights by pooling data from different years to create larger sub-samples of ethnically diverse respondents.
-The finding that the age and gender structure of ethnically diverse groups is very different to that of White British people calls for more sophisticated analysis controlling for these variables.
+For existing data sets in the four Home Countries, Sport England has demonstrated how it is possible to generate additional insights by pooling data from different years to create larger sub-samples of ethnically diverse groups is very different to that of White British people calls for more sophisticated analysis controlling for these variables.
 Taken to its logical conclusion there is a need for systematic multivariate analysis of data sets as our experimental analysis shows that covariates of physical activity vary markedly between different ethnic groups.
 Furthermore, when we control for the age and gender structures of ethnically diverse populations, the inequalities we see at an aggregate level are magnified.
 Future research should acknowledge these structural differences and report the true scale of inequality.